aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 4 Deploy Azure application gateway.md

 ## Task 1: Create an application gateway

-1. Sign in to the [Azure portal](https://portal.azure.com/) with your Azure account.

 1. On any Azure Portal page, in **Search resources, services and docs (G+/)**, enter application gateway, and then select **Application gateways** from the results.
     ![Azure Portal search for application gateway](../media/search-application-gateway.png)